-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Early Tuesday, GM topped forecasts despite posting lower quarterly profit from continuing operations on slower sales and restructuring charges.
 The auto maker reported second-quarter profit of $2.4-billion or $1.60 a share, down from $2.8-billion or $1.74 a share last year.
 Excluding one-time charges, the company reported earnings per share of $1.89.
 Analysts had on average expected earnings per share for the quarter of $1.69.
 GM shares were up 2 per cent ahead of the open.

-McDonald’s, meanhile, posted a stronger-than-forecast rise in quarterly sales at U.S. restaurants open at least a year.
+McDonald’s, meanwhile, posted a stronger-than-forecast rise in quarterly sales at U.S. restaurants open at least a year.
 U.S. same-store sales rose 3.9 per cent in the second quarter.
 Analysts had been expecting an increase of about 3.2 per cent.
 Worldwide same-store sales rose 6.6 per cent, the biggest increase in more than five years.
 Shares were up nearly 3 per cent with just over an hour to go before the opening bell.

 Outside the earnings sphere, U.S. retailer Michael Kors said it had struck a deal to buy luxury shoe brand Jimmy Choo for $1.2-billion (U.S.).
 Under the terms of the deal, Michael Kors will pay a premium of 36.5 per cent for the company.
 Michael Kors, which said in May that fourth-quarter same-store sales were down 14 per cent, has been battling to bolster its business.
 The retailer has lost about 65 per cent of its market value since 2014.